-1.5 The Draft Bassetlaw Local Plan November 2020 included strategic policies, thematic policies and site allocation policies and was consulted on from November 2020 to January 2021.
+1.6 The Draft Bassetlaw Local Plan November 2020 included strategic policies, thematic policies and site allocation policies and was consulted on from November 2020 to January 2021.
 The consultation responses that were received by the Council informed further changes to several of the policies contained in the Draft Plan.
 A selected number of substantial changes were published and subject to a Focussed Consultation from June 2021 to July 2021.
-No HRA work was undertaken in relation to that Focussed Consultation; however the policy changes that have been carried through into the current version of the Local Plan are now assessed in this HRA Report.
+No HRA work was undertaken in relation to that Focussed Consultation; however the policy changes that were carried through into the Publication version of the Local Plan were assessed in the August 2021 HRA Report.
 Following each public consultation, the Council has reviewed all comments received and the evidence which informs and justifies the policies and sites selected for allocation.

-1.6 A further HRA report was prepared in August 2021 to reflect the Publication (Regulation 19) version of the Local Plan and was published alongside that document during the consultation period.
+1.7 A further HRA report was prepared in August 2021 to reflect the Publication (Regulation 19) version of the Local Plan and was published alongside that document during the consultation period.

-1.7 This current HRA report is an updated version of that previous report and has been prepared to take into account the the Publication Version Addendum January 2022, which updates a number of the Local Plan policies.
-References to 'the Local Plan', or 'the plan' should hereafter be taken to refer to the Publication (Regulation 19) Local Plan, incorporating the changes proposed in the January 2022 Publication Version Addendum.
+1.8 The January 2022 HRA report was an updated version of that previous report and was prepared to take into account of the Publication Version Addendum January 2022, which updated a number of the Local Plan policies.
+This current HRA report is an updated version of the January 2022 HRA report, prepared to take account of the Bassetlaw Local Plan 2020-2038 Publication Version Second Addendum.

+1.9 References to 'the Local Plan', or 'the plan' should hereafter be taken to refer to the Publication (Regulation 19) Local Plan, incorporating the changes proposed in the January 2022 Publication Version Addendum and in the May 2022 Publication Version Second Addendum.

-1.8 The HRA of the Bassetlaw Local Plan considers whether the plan could have adverse effects on the integrity of internationally important wildlife sites, either alone or incombination with other plans and projects.
+1 The Conservation (Natural Habitats, &c.)
+(Amendment) Regulations 2007 (2007) SI No. 2007/1843.
+TSO (The Stationery Office), London.
+The Conservation of Habitats and Species Regulations 2017 (2017) SI No. 1.10 The HRA of the Bassetlaw Local Plan considers whether the plan could have adverse effects on the integrity of internationally important wildlife sites, either alone or incombination with other plans and projects.